mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/operations/install/index.md

    dcos package install {{ model.serviceName }} --options={{ model.serviceName }}-other.json
    ```

-Multiple instances of Percona XtraDB Cluster may be installed into your DC/OS cluster by customizing the name of each instance.
-For example, you might have one instance of Percona XtraDB Cluster named {{ model.serviceName }}-staging and another named {{ model.serviceName }}-prod, each with its own custom  configuration.
+Multiple instances of {{ model.techName }} may be installed into your DC/OS cluster by customizing the name of each instance.
+For example, you might have one instance of {{ model.techName }} named {{ model.serviceName }}-staging and another named {{ model.serviceName }}-prod, each with its own custom  configuration.

 After specifying a custom name for your instance, it can be reached using dcos {{ model.serviceName }} CLI commands or directly over HTTP as described below.